The difference between Faradaic and non-Faradaic electrode processes

-With reactants coming from such a bulk phase, and products eventually going there, we really transfer charge out of the electrode, and thus have a Faradaic process.
-In this case we can characterize the electrode process by construction of a polarization curve ($i-V$ curve).
-This also works when --as is generally the case-- products and reactants not only undergo a charge-transfer reaction, but prior to and after that reaction are involved in chemical steps without charge transfer, such as when they adsorb or desorb to/from the surface, associate, dissociate or otherwise react.
-The key requirement for a process to be Faradaic remains that electronic charge is transferred away from the electrode, which requires the involvement of atoms, ions or molecules as reactants and products, both of which come from, or go to, a reservoir phase.
-For such a Faradaic process, as long as the external bulk phases do not change their composition (and do not disappear altogether), steady-state operation can be arrived at, where each value of the current corresponds to one value of the electrode potential.
-In this case, the electrode merely serves as a ``meeting place'' between on the one hand electronic charge, and on the other hand molecular, atomic or ionic species from a bulk phase.
-After joining together, they (as the product of the redox reaction) leave the electrode, and they do not stay there.
+With ionic (atomic, molecular) reactants coming from such a bulk phase, and products eventually going there, we have a Faradaic process.
+In this case we can characterize the electrode process by construction of a polarization curve (\textit{i}-\textit{V} curve).
+This works just as well when the electrode reaction is part of a chain of reaction steps, where prior to and after the electrode reaction the ions (atoms, molecules, adsorbed species) are involved in transport and reaction steps such as adsorption and desorption, and association or dissociation reactions on the metal surface, all without an electron yet reacting with an atomic species.
+Also in these more complicated reaction sequences, the key requirement for a process to be Faradaic remains that the electrons and ions that enter the electrode and undergo an electrode reaction, also leave the electrode again and as a product species go to an external bulk phase.
+For such a Faradaic process, as long as the external bulk phases do not change their composition (and do not disappear altogether), steady-state operation can be established, where each value of the current corresponds to one value of the electrode potential, and vice-versa.
+To some extent the electrode merely serves as a `meeting place' between on the one hand electronic charge, and on the other hand molecular, atomic or ionic species from adjoining bulk phases.
+Because the products of the electrode reaction leave the electrode, the Faradaic process can continue forever, as long as the current keeps on flowing and the bulk phases can supply reactants and take up products.